cyberianzed/blog/src/content/blog/identity-crisis.md

 ---

-**Identities We Adopt**
+### Identities We Adopt

 Before I get into the core, let’s talk about the kind of identities we all take up at some point.
 This might help you understand what identity really is, and how it messes (or helps) with your emotions.

 Football Fan
-Being a football fan, especially of a player like Messi, isn’t just about watching games — it becomes a part of who you are.
+Being a football fan isn’t just about watching games — it becomes a part of who you are.
 You wear the jersey, you know the stats, you feel personally attacked when someone disrespects your team.
 The emotional highs and lows of a match day feel like your own wins and losses.
 It gives you hype, pride, community  and most importantly, it gives you a **sense of belonging**.

 Cinephile
 There was a time you probably flexed your Marvel knowledge more than your exam results.
 In school or college, this gives you status among friends.
 You start feeling like you’re someone because of it.

 Politics
 Political identity can become all-consuming.
 You align with an ideology, follow leaders like celebrities, argue passionately, and feel validated when your "side" wins.
 It gives you a sense of control, a mission, a way to express your values.
 But it can also trap you if you're not conscious of *why* you believe what you believe.

-Religion
 Religion is one of the most powerful and purposeful identities.
 It gives you structure — rituals, prayers, do’s and don’ts — and a community that shares your worldview.
 You feel a sense of meaning, purpose, and belonging.
 Often, people become more religious with age, especially after retirement — because once their work identity ends, religion offers something constant and comforting to hold onto.
 >It becomes a way to keep being someone, even when the world forgets who you were.

 **Labels Given by Others**

-Some identities are just slapped onto you by others:

-He’s the topper, She’s the singer, He’s the funny guy, She’s the quiet one
+He’s the topper, She’s the singer, He’s the funny guy, She’s the quiet one.

+Some identities are just slapped onto you by others.
 And over time, you start becoming what they said you are.
 You carry these roles long after they stop serving you.
 Sometimes you don’t even want it, but you keep playing the part because it’s what people expect.

 ---

-**Identity Isn’t the Problem.
-Lack of Awareness Is.**
+### Identity Isn’t the Problem.
+Lack of Awareness Is.

 There’s nothing wrong with adopting an identity.
 We all do it.
 We need to.
 It gives us direction, purpose, belonging — all that human stuff.